Great Meadow Correctional Facility

-Great Meadow Correctional Facility is a maximum security prison in New York State in the United States.
+Great Meadow Correctional Facility was a maximum security prison in New York State in the United States.
 The prison is in Comstock, a hamlet right outside of the village of Fort Ann in Washington County, New York.
 As of September 3, 2008 it was home to 1,663 inmates.
 When Great Meadow opened in 1911 it was the fourth prison for adult males constructed in the state of New York.
+It closed down on November 6, 2024.

 Founding of the Prison

 The 1000 acre of land that Great Meadow Correctional Facility sits on was purchased by the state of New York in 1905 from Isaac Baker.
 A mountain lake 2 mi from the prison was the main source of water for the facility.
 The lake sat higher than the prison grounds allowing the transfer of water to be efficient.
 The original plans for the land was to build an institution for the mentally insane; however, such an institution was never erected.
 Instead, in 1909 New York legislature appropriated $350,000 to build a new prison.

 Until the Great Meadows Correctional Facility was built, New York Prisons had been named after the places where they were built.
 No one knows how Great Meadow got its name, but it may have been named after the huge plot of land that the prison sits on.